Mayhem, mischief and Masi: Abu Dhabi, one year on

 Hamilton, referring to the situation as opposed to the team’s call, adds: “That’s unbelievable man.”

-Brundle: “What jeopardy at the end of this grand prix, the end of this World Championship!
-Will there be anymore racing laps?
+Brundle: “What jeopardy at the end of this grand prix, the end of this world championship!
+Will there be any more racing laps?
 If there are then Verstappen has got the tyres to really do something with them.
 Will they let the lapped runners through?”

 Hamilton, disorientated at the scenario of the race, says: “What’s the situation behind me?”